davbeck/davbeck.github.io/apps/thinksocial.md

 ---
 layout: default
-title: Trunk for Mastodon
+title: ThinkSocial for Mastodon
 ---

-# Trunk for Mastodon: Currently in beta
+# ThinkSocial for Mastodon: Currently in beta

-Instead of scrolling vertically through your timeline, Trunk shows the full detail of each post, and you swipe right to left to go through the timeline.
+Instead of scrolling vertically through your timeline, ThinkSocial shows the full detail of each post, and you swipe right to left to go through the timeline.
 I think this small change encourages better engagement and more focus on each individual post.

 <img
  class="screenshot"
  width="300"
- src="/images/apps/trunk/recording.gif"
+ src="/images/apps/thinksocial/recording.gif"
- srcset="/images/apps/trunk/recording.mp4, /images/apps/trunk/recording.gif"
+ srcset="/images/apps/thinksocial/recording.mp4, /images/apps/thinksocial/recording.gif"
 />

 The app is still missing critical features, such as posting and notifications.